mvolkmann/blog/src/swift-ui.md

   Each is given a default name of "Entity" that can be clicked to rename.
   It is recommended to give them names that end in "Entity" so it is clear in code that uses them that they are Core Data entities.
+  For each entity, click the "Module" drop-down inside the Inspector on the right, select "Current Product Module".

 - Add attributes to each entity.
   Each attribute is given a default name of "attribute"